Sign In

 It may be that leaders can offer a range of payment options by ring-fencing budgets.
 By working directly with parents you can explore the possibility of subsidising prices for disadvantaged families.

 It’s essential that you communicate these kinds of payment avenues to both parents and staff.
-Teachers who are designing and leading the trips will need to understand how participation will be supported and aspirations raised.
+Teachers who are designing and leading the trips will need to understand how to support participation and raise aspirations.

 Many schools have become highly adept at sourcing and accessing funding streams to support valuable education experiences.
 These might range from using Parliamentary funding to subsidise visits to the House of Commons, to making links with leading universities and promoting their offer to talented students from a diverse set of backgrounds.